 Corner shading is only significant when the lens is used with wider aperture settings; the worst-case scenario sees the corners 2/3 EV darker than the center when the lens is used at 18mm and ƒ/3.5.
 At any other setting wide open it's less than that, and with the exception of 18mm, any other focal length stopped down to ƒ/8 or smaller essentially produces no light falloff.

 The complex array of lens elements that allows the range of focal lengths in this lens leads to some dramatic results for distortion.
 When used in the wide angle configuration, the lens provides uniform barrel (''bloat'') distortion up to around 21mm, with dramatic distortion in the corners (1.25%, quite significant).
 After 21mm, distortion across the frame remains consistently barrel-distorted, but at a moderately low level (around 0.2%, on average) and the extreme corner distortion turns into the pincushion (''squeeze'') style.
 The worst pincushion distortion shows at 35-50mm, where the corners show -0.6% pincushion distortion.
 Post-processing would be required to correct for these effects.

-The Canon 18-135mm ƒ/3.5-5.6 IS is not a USM lens, being driven by gears which are electrically powered by the camera.
+The Canon 18-135mm ƒ/3.5-5.6 IS is not a USM lens, with AF being driven by a DC motor and gears.
 As a result the lens focuses fairly fast, but is noticeably slower than a USM lens.
 As well, the lens makes a slight, low frequency whizz as it focuses.
 Manual focus override is unavailable while the lens is set to autofocus operation: in order to focus manually, autofocus must be overriden with the ''AF/MF'' switch.